Manage Code Defender policy rules

 Active rule priority

-Code Defender evaluates each script action against active rules by order of priority, starting with rule number 1.
+Code Defender evaluates each script action against active rules by order of priority starting with Mitigation rules and then Classification rules with rule number 1.
 This means that, when matching script actions to policy rules, Code Defender uses the following logic:

 1. Code Defender attempts to match the script action to the conditions in each policy rule one by one.